-Major Specializations
+Physics Major Specializations

-Through choices in items 2, 4 and 6 of the Physics: Liberal Arts requirement, students may complete a seven course "specialization," which is decided by advisement and is intended to be visible on the student transcript.
+Through choices of PHY options, STEM units, and elective courses, students may complete a five course "specialization," which is decided by advisement and is intended to be visible on the student transcript.
 A self-designed specialization may also be chosen with advisement.
 While all physics students are encouraged to choose a specialization within the major, it is not a requirement for graduation.

-The seven required courses for each specialization are listed below.
+The five required courses for each specialization are listed below.
 Exceptions to these must be approved by the Specialization Coordinator.

-Specialization A: Pre-graduate Physics - Specialization coordinator - Dr. Angela Capece
+Pre-graduate Physics - Specialization coordinator - Dr. Angela Capece